3ev/Marker/README.md

 <h2>What Does It Do?</h2>
 It's a simple tool to help analyse currently running process/scripts.
 It can report start/finish times for scripts, heck memory usage, and make it a lot easier to digest logs.
+Each marker has its own id, which makes it a lot easier to track down in logs.
+Also, its final report should contain all the information you need, without trawling through thousands of entries.

 <h2>Usage</h2>
 When creating a new instance, The required options are the name of the process you are trying to analyse, and the